Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 The NYT Bestselling author Kathleen Woodiwiss is undoubtedly firm in her position as a pioneer when it comes to romance novels, most especially historical romance novels.

-Her debut romance, The Flame and the Flower, published in 1972, must certainly go down in history as the beginning of the romance novels movement.
+Her debut romance, The Flame and the Flower, published in 1972, must certainly go down in history as the beginning of the romance novel movement.

-The Flame and the Flower was an instant New York Times bestseller that really revolutionalized romance writing and publishing by featuring a strong-willed heroine, and passionate, steamy sex scenes.
+The Flame and the Flower was an instant New York Times bestseller that really revolutionized romance writing and publishing by featuring a strong-willed heroine and passionate, steamy sex scenes.

 Interestingly enough, the novel was rejected by numerous hardcover publishing houses because they thought it was too long at 600 pages.
 So what did Kathleen Woodiwiss cut out of the book to shorten it?
 Nothing!
 Instead, she resubmitted the novel (all 600 pages) to paperback publishers instead, and Avon Books scooped it up.
 The rest was history!
 The Flame and the Flower sold 2.3 million copies in the first four years of publication.